uwmadison-chm/xlpr/README.md

 This will add 17 fresh question columns to an existing spreadsheet, in place.

+But it has some bugs.

+### rebuild final comparison sheet

+    python3 xlpr.py rebuild file.xlsx

+This will rebuil the comparison sheet of an existing spreadsheet, in place.

 ## TODO

 - Better automatic support with more options
 - Conditional formatting "yellow out of range" support for addcols
+- Support for . in out of range formatting
+- "Test" square for conditional formatting on the third sheet
 - Support for alphabetical ranges (A-D) instead of 1-N, and support conditional formatting for them still
 - Sheet to help with visual vertical comparison of text dual entry